meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

 See how many times you have to press Tab after clicking a button before your focus moves into the sidebar?
 The current experience might be feasible for a sighted user who is using a mouse to navigate the page.
 But keyboard or screen reader users will have to move through a frustrating number of elements before they can actually get to the updated sidebar content.
 This isn't ideal, especially as the number of table cells grows.

+In this post, you'll learn about how to programmatically manage a user's focus to create a more accessible experience.
+If you prefer learning by doing, you can fork the CodePen and follow along as we go.

 ## The Requirements

-Here's what we want to happen instead: When a user clicks on one of the buttons in the table, their focus automatically moves into the sidebar.
+Here's a more accessible user experience: When a user clicks on one of the buttons in the table, their focus should automatically move into the sidebar.
 Additionally, when a user clicks on the "Close sidebar" button, their focus should automatically go back to the table cell they clicked on in the first place.

 The [acceptance criteria](https://existek.com/blog/what-are-acceptance-criteria/) for these two requirements might look something like this: